 The 4th generation HIV test has a reported average window period of 14 - 21 days.
 Since both 3rd generation (eg. Point of Care) and 4th generation HIV tests depend on individual immune responses, the amount of time needed for an individual to develop enough antibodies for a test to detect HIV can vary.
 HIV window periods are based on averages; some people develop antibodies quickly while others take longer, and there are always outliers.Read Less ⌃

 How to use the calculator

-Example: Harry is a gay man in a relationship with an HIV positive partner.
+Example: Harry is in a relationship with an HIV positive partner.
 He and his partner usually use condoms during sex, but one night they had unprotected anal sex, with Harry on the bottom.
 Harry estimates that this happened about two weeks (14 days) before.
-His doctor looks at the Table of Probabilities and tells Harry that he can test for HIV, but if he's HIV positive, there is a 79-90% chance that the test will have a false negative result (the test will not detect HIV even when HIV is present).
+His doctor looks at the Table of Probabilities and tells Harry that he can test for HIV, but if he's HIV positive, there is a 79-90% chance that the test will have a false negative result (the test will not detect HIV even if HIV is present).
 They decide to do it anyway, with the plan to retest at 4 weeks if the first test is negative.Read Less ⌃

 - Taylor D, Durigon M, Davis H, Archibald C, Konrad B, Coombs D, Gilbert M, Cook D, Krajden M, Wong T, Ogilvie G. Probability of a false negative HIV antibody test result during the window period: a tool for pre- and post-test counseling.
 Int J STD AIDS.
 2014 Jul 16.